 Education is a fundamental right for all individuals, and for people who are Deaf or Hard of Hearing (D/HH), access to quality education from birth through adulthood is essential to ensuring independence, inclusion, and equal opportunities for success in society.
-However, many D/HH individuals face significant barriers in accessing educational opportunities, particularly when it comes to language access, support services, and funding.
+However, many Deaf or Hard of Hearing (D/HH), Deaf/Blind (DB), and Deaf/Hard of Hearing+ (D/HH+) individuals face significant barriers in accessing educational opportunities, particularly when it comes to language access, support services, and funding.

-The Nevada Commission for Persons who are Deaf and Hard of Hearing advocates for policies and initiatives that address these barriers, promote equitable access to education, and ensure that D/HH individuals have the resources and support needed to succeed academically and professionally.
+The Nevada Commission for Persons who are Deaf and Hard of Hearing advocates for policies and initiatives that address these barriers, promote equitable access to education, and ensure that D/HH, D/B, and D/HH+ individuals have the resources and support needed to succeed academically and professionally.

-The Need for Education Access for D/HH Individuals:
+The Need for Education Access for D/HH Individuals